 - 3-4 tablespoons whole milk, room temperature

-- Remove the biscuits from the can and use your hand to peel and separate each into two layers.
-Using a rolling pin, roll each layer of biscuit into a 4-inch circle.
+- Remove the biscuits from the can and peel to separate each into two layers.
+Press each layer of biscuit into a 4-inch circle.
 (You will have 16 circles.)

 - Spoon about 1 tablespoon of the cherry pie filling into the center of each circle.

-- Use your fingers to pull sides together and pinch to seal.
-Roll into balls.
+- Use your fingers to fold the sides together, pinching to seal.
+Shape into balls.
 Make sure the dough is the same thickness all around for even cooking.

-- Brush all sides of the bombs with the melted butter.
+- Brush the tops and bottoms of the bombs with melted butter.